Status (updated 5/13/2014): Ongoing

 Develop a computer model of the human body that is sensitive to detailed thermal complexities around the body.
-Include the capability to model the indoor environment in detail, allowing for prediction of comfort and thermal perception, for the body overall, and for specific body parts.
+It allows for prediction of comfort and thermal perception, for the body overall, and for specific body parts.

 Significance to Industry

 The Advanced Thermal Comfort Model, originally developed by the Building Sciences Group at UCB for the evaluation of human comfort in automobiles, is one of the most sophisticated thermal comfort models in existence.
-It is capable of analyzing human thermoregulation and comfort responses in non-uniform and transient conditions.
+The comfort models for local body parts and body overall are based on intensive human subject testscarried out at CBE environmental chamber.
+So far, these are the only models available which predict comfort for local body parts, therefore a good model to predict comfort under non-uniform environments.
 The model has been under development at UC Berkeley since the early 90s.

 The model includes a user interface with the ability to create a room with windows and place the occupant anywhere in the room.
 We have also developed a library of HVAC systems and creating a simple model for describing stratification and other non-uniform properties.
-This room model can import climate data from EnergyPlus and calculate heat transfer between the occupant and the environment by convection, conduction, and radiation.
 The model is capable of evaluating the effects of solar gain through windows by calculating how much radiation is hitting the body and where.
 Based on the description of the environment, the model can generate graphic results such as skin temperature distributions, equivalent homogenous temperatures, and overall comfort indices.

 This tool has numerous applications in building design and building science research.
 For example, we conducted studies on comfort stratified environments, as typically found in displacement and UFAD systems, and also developed guidelines for the design and operation of radiant systems.
 We have studied comfort implications of facades and glazing, which may lead to the development of a new standard for use by window manufacturers and specifiers.
-In the longer term, we plan to integrate the model with energy simulation tools so advanced comfort analysis can become a standard part of energy simulation, and develop comfort rating systems for products such as windows and HVAC components.
+In the longer term, we plan to integrate the model with energy simulation tools and CFD software so advanced comfort analysis can become a standard part of energy simulation and CFD prediction, and develop comfort rating systems for products such as windows and HVAC components.

 Arens, E., H. Zhang, and C.Huizenga, 2006.
 Partial- and Whole-body Thermal Sensation and Comfort, Part I: Uniform Environmental Conditions.
 Journal of Thermal Biology, 31, 53 - 59.